ethereum/fe/docs/src/spec/lexical_structure/tokens.md

 ## Significant whitespace

-In Fe whitespace is not just used to guide the human eye but it also carries meaning.
+In Fe, whitespace is not just used to guide the human eye but it also carries meaning.
 The rules are essentially [borrowed from Python](https://docs.python.org/2.0/ref/indentation.html).

 ### `NEWLINE`